Emergency Veterinary Care

 Toxin Exposure

-Suspected or known ingestion of poisonous substances such as antifreeze, xylitol, chocolate, or rodent poison
+Suspected or known ingestion of toxic or poisonous substances, including antifreeze, xylitol, chocolate, medications, household chemicals, or rodent poison

 Other Urgent Signs